Username, Email & Password Policy in ASP.NET Core Identity

 Identity Custom Username and Email Policy

-To create a ASP.NET Core Identity Custom Username and Email Policy we will need to use the UserValidator class.
+To create an ASP.NET Core Identity Custom Username and Email Policy, we will need to use the UserValidator class.
 This class provides the validation service for usernames and emails.

 Let us place 2 restrictions: